- This post contains affiliate links. Read more here.

 What Are Dog Puzzle Toys?

-How they go about it—and how difficult they are—varies, since puzzle toys target different senses and encourage different behaviors.
+How they go about it—and how difficult they are—varies, since different puzzle toys target different senses and encourage different behaviors.

-Other puzzle toys reward curious sniffers, typically by encouraging a dog to forage for cleverly concealed treats.
-Nose work engages a dog’s brain, and the deep breathing it requires can be soothing.
-The Paw5 Snuffle Mat is a good example; Rover test pups love to sniff out treats or kibble hidden in the mat’s tough fabric tendrils.
-Though some dogs can’t get enough of snuffle mats, they’re not the best choice for dogs who aren’t motivated by food, need more of a challenge to seek food, or are aggressive chewers.
+Simple puzzle toys like snuffle mats help harness this natural behavior by encouraging dogs to sniff out treats or kibble hidden in the mat’s fabric tendrils.
+Some dogs (like our Rover test pups) can’t get enough of snuffle mats like the Paw5 Snuffle Mat.
+But they’re not the best choice for dogs who aren’t motivated by food, need more of a challenge to seek out treats, or are aggressive chewers.

-Last, there are toys for movement-seeking dogs and chasers.
-Toys that bounce or roll, dispensing treats unpredictably, help keep your dog interested.
-Some also have adjustable openings so you can change the level of difficulty.
-The Omega Paw Tricky Treat Ball is a good example; its dimpled texture creates random, chase-worthy movements when it rolls and bounces, popping treats out arbitrarily to keep your dog guessing.
+Finally, there are toys for movement-seeking dogs and chasers.
+Toys that bounce, wobble, or roll, help keep your dog interested by dispensing treats unpredictably.
+Some, like the Starmark Bob-a-Lot, have adjustable openings so you can change the level of difficulty.

 Are Puzzle Toys Good for Dogs?
 Experts Answer